So, you want to become a teacher? It’s time to figure out exactly what kind of teacher you want to be before you take the next steps.

 - You might know a specialist skill like sign language

 - You’ll enjoy working closely with other teachers and parents

 You don’t have to like children to be a teacher.
-Or maybe you do like children, but you just prefer the idea of teaching adults – you won’t have to worry so much about discipline or classroom hierarchies.
+Or maybe you do like children, but you just prefer the idea of teaching adults – after all, you won’t have to worry as much about discipline or classroom hierarchies.
 Take a look at the qualities of a great teacher for adults below.

 - You’re passionate about education, no matter what age